 Usually, doctors take a sample of pus or fluid from a sore and send it to a laboratory to be grown (cultured).
 However, culturing and identifying these bacteria are difficult, so the diagnosis relies more on symptoms and likelihood of being exposed to the infection.

-Specific tests for chancroid are not readily available, but blood tests may be done to exclude other causes, such as syphilis Syphilis Syphilis is a sexually transmitted disease caused by the bacteria Treponema pallidum.
-Syphilis can occur in three stages of symptoms, separated by periods of apparent good health.
-It begins... read more and HIV infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more .
+Specific tests for chancroid are not readily available, but blood tests may be done to exclude other causes, such as syphilis Syphilis Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
+It can occur in three stages of symptoms, separated by periods of apparent good health.
+Syphilis... read more and HIV infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more .

 Prevention of Chancroid

-The following general measures can help prevent chancroid (and other sexually transmitted diseases):
+The following general measures can help prevent chancroid (and other sexually transmitted infections):

 Prompt diagnosis and treatment of the infection (to prevent spread to other people)